CSCfi/csc-user-guide/docs/computing/connecting.md

 *Step 4*.
 To set up SSH tunneling to a login node with PuTTy:

 - Go to **PuTTy -> Connection -> SSH -> Tunnels** and add the following settings:
-  - Source port: `<local_port_number>`
+    - Source port: `<local_port_number>`.
         - For example 8787 or some other number, this is the port number for your local machine.
     - Destination: `localhost:<port_number_of_Puhti_login_node>`
         - For example 9999 or some other number, depending on the application.
         - If setting up SSH tunneling to a compute node (see below), use the same port number as on the compute node.
   - Keep the type as 'Local'.
   - Click 'Add'.
 - If you are forwarding a web page, open a web browser in your local machine: `localhost:<local_port_number>`